Rei-SwitchBot/faq/en-us/Outdoor Spotlight Cam.md

 8. Try removing the camera from the app and resetting it by pressing and holding the reset button on the back for 5 seconds.

+---
+### Troubleshooting SwitchBot Outdoor Spotlight Cam Footage Is Overexposed and Unclear.

+Thank you for reaching out to us.
+We sincerely apologize for any inconvenience this may have caused and appreciate the opportunity to assist you.
+Regarding this issue, could you please check the following points?
+1. Please check for direct sunlight, bright lights, or glass elements in the outdoor camera installation area.
+If needed, relocate the installation.